theopenlane/core/pkg/events/soiree/README.md

 1. Marshals the mutation payload (operation, entity ID, and ent client) into a strongly typed event.
 1. Emits after commit (or immediately for non‑transactional operations).

-If you add listeners directly to the pool (e.g., in tests or feature toggles), they are still honored because the hook checks the live pool state before deciding to emit.
+If you add listeners directly to the bus (e.g., in tests or feature toggles), they are still honored because the hook checks the live bus state before deciding to emit.

 ### Adding a new ent mutation listener